Mitt Romney says he’s behind ‘Pierre Delecto’ Twitter account - The Boston Globe

 “Jennifer, you need to take a breath,” Pierre Delecto replied.
 “Maybe you can then acknowledge the people who agree with you in large measure even if not in every measure.”

-The Slate article prompted many on social media to surmise that if Pierre Delecto was in fact Romney, he had concocted one of the most prolific social media pseudonyms for a public official ever (besting the former FBI director James B. Comey’s onetime moniker of Reinhold Niebuhr).
+The Slate article prompted many on social media to surmise that if Pierre Delecto was in fact Romney, he had concocted one of the most prolific social media pseudonyms for a public official ever.

 After Slate published its article, Coppins circled back with Romney to ask if he was indeed “Pierre Delecto.”